morefigs/pymba/README.md

 > > Driver Installer

-Copy VimbaC.dll from the AVT installation directory to the pymba folder.
+Copy the 32-bit VimbaC.dll from the AVT installation directory to the pymba folder.

 Run the AVTDriverInstaller tool and install the AVT Vimba SDK drivers.